jtrpinto/xECG/README.md

 We trained the model over a maximum of 2500 (PTB) or 5000 (UofTDB) epochs with batch size 2N, using the Adam optimiser with initial learning rate 10^(-3).
 Early stopping was used, with patience of 100 (PTB) or 250 (UofTDB) epochs, based on loss values obtained in 10% of training data used for validation.
 As in (1), random permutations were used as data augmentation for model regularisation, as well as dropout, before the last fully-connected layer (p=0.2 for PTB and p=0.5 for UofTDB).
 For UofTDB, L2 weight regularisation was also used, with lambda=10^(-3).

 ## Setup
-To run our code, download or clone this repository and use *requirements.txt* to set up a pip virtual environment with the needed dependencies.
+To run our code, download or clone this repository.
 You will also need the data from the PTB and UofTDB databases.
 The PTB database is quickly accessible at [Physionet](https://physionet.org/content/ptbdb/1.0.0/).
 To get the UofTDB data, you should contact the [BioSec.Lab at the University of Toronto](https://www.comm.utoronto.ca/~biometrics/).

 ## Acknowledgements
 This work was financed by the ERDF - European Regional Development Fund through the Operational Programme for Competitiveness and Internationalization - COMPETE 2020 Programme and by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia within project "POCI-01-0145-FEDER-030707", and within the PhD grant "SFRH/BD/137720/2018".
 The authors wish to thank the creators and administrators of the PTB (Physikalisch-Technische Bundesanstalt, Germany) and UofTDB (University of Toronto, Canada) databases, which have been essential for this work.